theabc50111/commit-bot/README.md

 ## Description

-Commit Pilot is a command-line tool that uses Large Language Models (LLMs) to automatically generate git commit messages from your staged changes.
+Commit Bot is a command-line tool that uses Large Language Models (LLMs) to automatically generate git commit messages from your staged changes.
 It streamlines the commit process by providing well-formatted, context-aware messages, which you can then accept, edit, or regenerate on the fly.

 ## Features